KnightOwl-Git/libhydrogen/VERIFY_ONLY.md

 - **PWHASH (Password Hashing)** - Not needed
 - **Hash keygen** - Not needed (verification uses NULL keys)

-You can still explicitly enable any of these modules if needed by defining their disable flags to 0 before including `hydrogen.h`.
+You can still explicitly enable any of these modules if needed by defining their disable flags to 0 before including `libhydrogen.h`.

 ## What Remains Available